2004:

 Disney releases the animated Mickey's Magical Christmas: Snowed in at the House

-of Mouse, the live-action comedy Santa Who? (starring Leslie Nielsen) and the
+of Mouse, the live-action comedy Santa Who? (a TV movie starring Leslie Nielsen)

 Disney President and Chief Operating Officer Robert A. Iger announces that The